Peru Is A Country Or State

 The arrival of the Spanish in the 16th century brought immense change.
 Francisco Pizarro's conquest led to the collapse of the Inca Empire and the establishment of the Viceroyalty of Peru, a Spanish colonial territory that encompassed much of South America.
 For nearly three centuries, Peru remained under Spanish rule, a period marked by exploitation, cultural exchange, and the introduction of new social structures.

 The fight for independence began in the early 19th century, fueled by a growing desire for self-determination.
-Figures like José de San Martín and Simón Bolívar played pivotal roles in liberating Peru from Spanish rule.
+In practice, figures like José de San Martín and Simón Bolívar played critical roles in liberating Peru from Spanish rule.
 In 1821, Peru declared its independence, marking the beginning of its journey as a sovereign nation.
 The early years were turbulent, characterized by political instability and conflicts over territory and power.

 Defining Elements of a Sovereign Nation